 a.
-If at any time a student feels he/she has experienced sexual or other forms of harassment, discrimination, or violence, the student should immediately contact: Karen Hoffman, Title IX Coordinator, and Director of Academic Operations and Compliance, 5301 Mount Rushmore Rd., Rapid City, SD 57701, 605-394-4805, khoffman@national.edu.
+If at any time a student feels he/she has experienced sexual or other forms of harassment, discrimination, or violence, the student should immediately contact: Title IX Coordinator, 5301 Mount Rushmore Rd., Rapid City, SD 57701, 913-981-8714, TitleIX @national.edu.